UNSW-CEEM/ceem-python-template/README.md

 ##### Examples

 The source folder in this template repo contains basics for making docs.
-There is also an example of the markdown file used to generate the [API section of the docs](docs/source/nemseer_example.md).
+There is also an example of the markdown file used to generate the [API section of the `nemseer` docs](docs/source/nemseer_example.md).

  You can also refer to:
   - [nempy's docs](https://nempy.readthedocs.io/en/latest/)